doncandela/mgah/mgah.md

 - **Using a container to run a larger DEM simulation with `dem21`.**   Here we continue to follow the corresponding steps shown for a PC in [A container to run the more elaborate MPI package `dem21`](#dem21-container) above.

   - Here is an appropriate sbatch script, called **`mx2-unity-app.sh`**.
-As in the other examples above, this script does not load an OpenMPI module but does activate the environment `ompi` with OpenMPI installed (these choices are discussed in [Ways of running Python MPI programs on Unity](#ways-mpi-unity) above):
+As in the other examples above, this script does not load an OpenMPI module but does activate the environment `ompi` with OpenMPI installed (these choices are discussed in [Ways of running Python MPI programs on Unity](#ways-mpi-unity) above).
+As noted in that section, this script probably should have use `#SBATCH -C "ib&mpi"` rather than `#SBATCH -C ib` as shown here to ensure **consistent CPU type** when more than one node is used (typically when more than 64 cores are requested), but I haven't tried that:

     ```
     #!/bin/bash